 what happens during the numbing process?

 Using the anesthesia system described below, we’ve been able to perform over a thousand sinus procedures in the office successfully and comfortably for our patients.
 In addition, the usual side effects of general anesthesia including nausea, vomiting, and discomfort from IV’s do not occur.
 This protocol typically takes 10-15 minutes.

 A nasal endoscope or “telescope” is used to visualize the areas within the nasal cavities where the procedure is to be performed.

-- The first phase of anesthesia involves using a topical anesthesia mist that is sprayed in the nose.
+- The first phase of the anesthesia protocol involves using a topical anesthesia mist that is sprayed in the nose.

-- Next, a specially-developed anesthesia gel is instilled and spread over the nasal tissue.
+- Next, a specially-developed anesthesia gel is spread over the nasal tissue.
 This gel is similar to the topical numbing gel that is used at a dentist’s office.

-- After that, small pledgets (a small wad of absorbent cotton) are placed near the sinus openings.
+- After that, small pledgets (a small wad of absorbent cotton) may be placed near the sinus openings.
 These pledgets have a different type of numbing medicine coating them.

-- Once those are placed, a small amount of local anesthesia is injected.
-This results in numbness of the sinus cavities as well as other structures including the turbinates and nasal septum.
-Because the area is already numb from the anesthetic gel and medication on the pledgets, patients do not feel the injections.
+- A small amount of local anesthesia will be injected once those are placed.
+This results in numbness of the sinus cavities.
+Other structures including the turbinates and nasal septum will be numb.
+Patients do not feel the injections because the area is already numb from the anesthetic gel.

-The numbing medications can cause temporary numbness in the mouth including the roof of the mouth and teeth.
-It can also cause a sensation that something is stuck in your throat when swallowing.
+The medications can cause temporary numbness in the mouth including the roof of the mouth and teeth.
+A sensation that something stuck in your throat when swallowing can occur.
 These sensations typically last about 1-3 hours.
-We recommend eating popsicles or let ice chips melt in the mouth to help soothe the throat until normal swallowing returns.
-Food and beverages should be avoided until this goes away.
+Eating popsicles or sucking on ice chips to melt in the mouth can help soothe the throat until normal swallowing returns.
+Avoid food and beverages until this feeling goes away.